 So you could level up faster than I did.

-3- Sketch thousand of ideas Fast and ugly!
+REASON 3- Sketch thousands of ideas Fast and ugly!

 When you start a project, you have to start sketching ugly!